Ankle Fusion or Ankle Replacement?

 Surgeons tend to do the surgeries in which they have the most experience.
 That’s why asking your surgeon how many ankle fusions or ankle replacements they have performed is an important question when considering surgery.

-Duke foot and ankle surgeons routinely perform high volumes of both ankle surgeries, as well as revisions from ankle fusion to ankle replacement.
-Because they have extensive experience with all of the latest artificial ankle joints, they are also able to recommend total ankle replacements to people who would otherwise not be considered candidates.
-This results in positive patient outcomes.
+Duke foot and ankle surgeons routinely perform high volumes of both ankle surgeries, including revision procedures.
+Because they have extensive experience with the latest artificial ankle joints, they may be able to recommend total ankle replacements to people who would otherwise not be considered candidates.

 Often patients seek second opinions because they have been told they need an ankle fusion by a doctor elsewhere who may not be familiar with the latest research on ankle replacement.
-Duke has been involved with the research and development of ankle replacement devices and have access to all the prosthetics.
-We can pick the most appropriate one for each patient.
+Duke has been involved with the research and development of ankle replacement implants and choose the most appropriate one for each patient.

 Learn More About